Get in touch with an expert at 800-880-4479

 1. Family Caregivers

 Family caregivers are relatives - often spouses, adult children, or siblings - who provide unpaid care to a loved one.
-Their support might include meal preparation, personal hygiene assistance, medication reminders, or companionship.
+Among the many types of caregivers, family members are the most common, often stepping into the role out of necessity and love.
+Their support may include meal preparation, personal hygiene assistance, medication reminders, transportation to appointments, or simply offering daily companionship.

 2. Professional Caregivers

 Professional caregivers are trained and paid to provide care either in the home or in healthcare facilities.
-They may be home health aides, certified nursing assistants, or personal care attendants, depending on the care level required.
+They may be home health aides, certified nursing assistants (CNAs), or personal care attendants, depending on the level of support required.
+Among the different types of caregivers, professionals are often hired when a person needs consistent care that goes beyond what family members can safely provide.

 {SafetyNote}